jamwalshah/airflow-etl-weather-api-to-postgres/README.md

 ## Description

 - This project sets up an ETL (Extract, Transform, Load) pipeline with a schedule that pulls weather data from a public Weather API and stores it in a PostgreSQL database.
 The pipeline is orchestrated using Apache Airflow, allowing for scheduled and reliable data processing.
 It uses airflow, so it is effectively a use case of batch data processing.
+The data is processed using a logic defined in DAG task which are orchestrated using Airflow, so that it can be used further for reporting purposes.

 ## Features